schneiderb-projects/Neural-Net/README.md

 Parse: The Parse class is an abstract class which is used by a NeuralNetDriver to parse your input into some binary format and vica versa.
 Follow the JavaDoc to see exactly how data should be parsed.

 IOManager: Also an abstract class.
-NeuralNetDriver uses to ask for input and send output info for display.
-This allows you to display proejects using the console or a GUI or anything else you want.
+NeuralNetDriver uses this class to ask for input and send output info for display.
+This allows you to display projects using the console or a GUI or anything else you want.

-IOConsole: IOConsole is child of the IOManager class and provides an IOManager for applications that just need the console to get and display info.
+IOConsole: IOConsole is a child of the IOManager class and provides an IOManager for applications that just need the console to get and display info.